dnth/vlhf/README.md

 ## Features

-- Download/Upload datasets from Hugging Face to local storage.
+- Download/Upload datasets from Hugging Face to/from Visual Layer.
-- Download/Upload datasets from local storage to Visual Layer.
+- Download/Upload datasets from Visual Layer to/from Hugging Face.
 - Search for datasets on Hugging Face.